-Regarding our efforts in 2024, we expect them to be very similar to the past - we will continue a disciplined capital spending program designed to organically maintain or slightly grow our oil production with the flexibility to respond as necessary to changing oil and natural gas prices.
-We intend to allocate our excess cash from operations to reducing debt and improving our balance sheet.
-We plan to continue seeking to grow through our pursuit of accretive, balance sheet enhancing acquisitions.
-These efforts should lead us to our ultimate goal, which is to further position our balance sheet and achieve the size and scale necessary to sustainably return meaningful capital to our stockholders.
-In short, we believe our value focused proven strategy retains the discipline and flexibility necessary to manage the risks associated with ongoing price volatility and better positions the Company for long term success.
+We are closely monitoring the recent drop in oil prices and if they continue for an extended period, we intend to reduce capital spending to allocate more resources to paying down debt.
+Strengthening the balance sheet remains a top priority.
+Although low oil prices create greater differences in the expectations of buyers and sellers we plan to continue pursuing growth through accretive, balance sheet enhancing acquisitions.
+We also plan to continue our focus on organic growth.
+When combining these efforts with a high degree of discipline, our strategy should lead us to our ultimate goal, which is to further position our balance sheet and achieve the size and scale necessary to sustainably return meaningful capital to our stockholders.
+In short, we believe our value-focused proven strategy retains the discipline and flexibility necessary to manage the risks associated with ongoing price volatility and better positions the Company for long term success.